Dog's Life: Plot

-Jake can interact with many characters including: chasing, shaking and throwing chickens, stealing sausages, and shaking kittens.

 Reception

-Dog's Life received "mixed" reviews according to video game review aggregator Metacritic.
+Dog's Life received "mixed or average" reviews according to video game review aggregator Metacritic.

 Eurogamer found the game amusing, but felt that it offered little for experienced gamers, being aimed at a younger audience.
 They praised the game's "warm sense of humour" and "cute visuals" and found the idea of controlling a dog to be "actually quite cool".
-GameSpot said, "There's not a whole lot to Dog's Life, but what there is entertaining enough, and it certainly lets you do things you can't do in just about any other game."
+Although GameSpot called the game charming and entertaining, they said that there is not much to do in the game, other than playing and controlling the dogs.
 GameSpy called it "a nice change of pace" but found the game bland and considered it to be aimed more at younger children than teenagers.
-IGN called the gameplay "simple and well-executed", but noted that the visuals "look like the game was ripped from a PSone title" and that the audio seemed "all over the place."
-Charles Herold of The New York Times called the game "fun but forgettable.
-I was expecting something more: the feeling of complete and utter admironishment."
+IGN called the gameplay "simple and well-executed", but noted that the visuals "look like the game was ripped from a PSone title" and that the audio seemed "all over the place".
+Charles Herold of The New York Times called the game fun but forgettable.
 In Japan, Famitsu gave it a score of one eight, one six, and two sevens, for a total of 28 out of 40.

 According to the Guinness World Records Gamer's Edition 2009, Dog's Life holds the world record for the most video game voice-overs recorded by one person in a game.
-Kerry Shale voiced 32 characters from the game.
+Kerry Shale voiced 39 characters from the game.